The Importance of Pretend Play in Child Development

 Where can you find police officers, veterinarians, office workers, princesses, karate instructors, and chefs all happily working side-by-side?
-In a dramatic play area of a classroom, of course.
+In the dramatic play area of a child’s classroom, of course.

-A child’s pretend play in classrooms or at home is often considered fun and imaginative, but with limited educational value.
+Many assume that fun and imaginative pretend play — in classrooms or at home — has limited educational value.
+But that’s hardly the case!
 The truth is, in the midst of creating a restaurant together, clomping around in grown-up shoes, or twirling around with friends in a fairytale land, children are learning to solve problems, coordinate, cooperate, and think flexibly.
 Imagine the skills required to turn the sandbox into a dinosaur bone excavation site!

 Dr. Scott Kaufman emphasizes the value of pretend play in his 2012 Psychology Today article stating that, “Systematic research has increasingly demonstrated a series of clear benefits of children’s engagement in pretend games from the ages of about two and one half through ages six or seven.”

 Pretending is important in child development.
-Through pretend play:
+Through pretend play, children:

 As a parent or caregiver, you further encourage learning skills and child development as kids engage in pretending.
 Here are a few children’s activities and tips for pretend play.